morinted/Bozzy/doc/analysis_report.md

 ### Adaption

-#### NFR5: The system must be interaperable between Plover's JSON dictionary formats and the industry standard of RTF/CRE.
+#### NFR5: The system must be interoperable between Plover's JSON dictionary formats and the industry standard of RTF/CRE.

 #### NFR6: The system must be expandable for future use in the Open Steno Project community.